First World War Volunteers

 Find out more about the our volunteers during World War One while our VAD database is down for maintenance.

 Over 90,000 people volunteered for the British Red Cross during the First World War.
 From nursing in temporary hospitals in the UK to driving ambulances in France and helping refugees in Egypt, volunteers played a vital role.

 Records, details, photographs and stories of these volunteers, known as ‘voluntary aided detachments’ or VADS, are held in our VAD database.
-It is now down for essential maintenance until September 2022.

 True stories of our First World War volunteers

 These letters from our archive show the challenges of nursing during difficult times, as well as some of the lighter moments.

 A doctor who overcame prejudice to help others during the First World War finally won recognition a hundred years later.

 Meet the amazing volunteers who kept the Red Cross going during the First World War.